Zoxc/crusader/README.md

 a **server** that listens for connections, and a **client** that initiates the test.

-Client and server talk on TCP and UDP port 35481.
+Client and server talk (only) on TCP and UDP port 35481.

 ## Current Status